 Even the best talk-based practices in parenting can be limiting.
 How can art help parents temper storms of emotion, defuse sibling conflicts, get teeth brushed, and raise happy, successful kids?
 In The Innovative Parent, Erica Curtis and Ping Ho integrate cutting-edge research, years of clinical expertise, and their own parenting experience into a revolutionary yet practical guide to creative parenting.
 Plentiful illustrations and anecdotes bring concepts to life and show art in action with kids and parents.

-Erica Curtis, LMFT, ATR-BC, is a licensed marriage and family therapist and board-certified art therapist, and an internationally cited expert on integrative approaches to parenting, relationships, and mental health.
-She specializes in the use of creative and cutting-edge approaches in her psychotherapy practice and workshops.
+Erica Curtis is a board-certified art therapist, licensed marriage and family therapist, and internationally cited expert on parenting, relationships, and mental health, specializing in creative and cutting-edge approaches to psychotherapy and teaching.
 She lives in southern California with her husband and three children.
-More info →

-Ping Ho, MA, MPH, is founder and director of UCLArts and Healing, which offers training and community education in the use of creative expression for self-discovery, connection, and empowerment.
-She has degrees in psychology and community health and an extensive background in the performing arts.
+Ping Ho is founder and director of UCLArts & Healing, which offers training and community education in the use of creative expression for self-discovery, connection, and empowerment.
+She has master’s degrees in counseling psychology and public health, and an extensive background in the performing arts.
 She and her husband have raised two children and now have two young grandchildren.
 More info →

 Permission to reprint